Thesis Seminar Parties, Parliament and Democracy - Spring 2018

 Please note that for some seminars there will be no additional substantive readings than the ones discussed in the courses they build on.

-Registration in uSis for one thesis seminar is possible from Monday 18 December 2017 17.00 hrs until 28 December 10.00 hrs.
+Registration in uSis for one thesis seminar is possible from Monday 18 December 2017 10.00 hrs until 28 December 10.00 hrs.
 Placement is on a first come first served basis and subject to availability.
-If more than 12 students prefer to be in a thesis seminar students will be placed on a waiting list.
+If more than 8 students prefer to be in this thesis seminar students will be placed on a waiting list.

 Registration is open for students that started their Master in one of the Political Science specialisations, in September 2017.
 All other students should contact the exam committee to request permission to take this thesis seminar.
 Students can take the thesis seminar only once in their academic year.